wenkeyang/coppersmith/USERGUIDE.markdown

 one sink type:

-- `TextSink`: writes records to a Hive-partitioned directory structure using delimited text encoding
+- `HiveTextSink`: writes records to a Hive-partitioned directory structure using delimited text encoding

 and one sink thrift implementation: